Save 40% when you buy the entire hair kit. See the kit

 You have better options to consider for hair health, anyway.
 Minoxidil, for one, is a powerful and effective medication for encouraging hair growth in men and women.
 This generic version of Rogaine increases blood flow to the hair follicles in your head, which can promote healthier growth over a period of several months, according to studies.

-Likewise, many other shampoos, vitamins and other products designed to boost hair health and growth have more scientific backing than geranium oil.
+Likewise, many other shampoos, vitamins and other products designed to boost hair health and growth have more scientific backing than geranium oil, fish oil, or even coffee.
 Especially if you have a deficiency, vitamins can help your hair grow better, protect hair from damage and in some cases, thicken hair that has begun to thin.
 We make multivitamins with biotin, if you’re interested.

 If geranium oil is a solution for hair loss — or a tool for hair growth —it’s going to be a while until the medical community confirms it.
 In the meantime, other treatments offer proven and concrete benefits to you now.